COVID-19 vaccine doses have been sold on the dark web. Are they real?

 Spokespeople for vaccine makers Moderna and AstraZenca did not return requests for comment.

 The problem of whether some vaccines are being sold on the dark web — and whether people are being ripped off — has been growing.
-The dark web is the general term used for web pages that are coded so they can't be found by Google or other search engines.
+The dark web is the general term used for webpages that are coded so they can't be found by Google or other search engines and require the use of an "anonymizing" browser.
 Often the webpages are also encrypted.

 An academic study published in January found vaccine offers began popping up on the dark web as early as March 2020.
 Those offers were almost certainly fake.

-Last month, Check Point told CBS Chicago the number of ads for vaccines on the dark web had grown rapidly in the previous six weeks.
-But when researchers from that cybersecurity firm tried to buy vaccines, the sellers disappeared before they ended up getting any doses.
+Last month, Check Point told CBS Chicago the number of vaccine ads on the dark web had grown rapidly over the previous six weeks.
+But when researchers from that cybersecurity firm tried to buy vaccines, the sellers disappeared before the researchers could get any doses.

 "Our expectations were low, and, of course, they weren't met," Mark Ostrowski, head of engineering for Check Point, told CBS Chicago.